Bitcoin mixing is legal, at least for now. Yet, you better check whether mixing is still legal in your jurisdiction.

 While anonymity is very important to some people, not to everyone, when choosing a Bitcoin or cryptocurrency wallet, the users should always have security of the wallets as their first goal.
 Security and also self-custody should be important because without that, the users can hardly store their keys safely.
 Once they do, they can build more on it and improve their anonymity.
 And if they want to do that, the list of anonymous Bitcoin wallets from this article can be a helpful start.

-Would you like to send Bitcoin privately without using an anonymous Bitcoin wallet?
+Would you like to use, send or spend Bitcoin privately without using an anonymous Bitcoin wallet?
 Use Whir.
 A tool for an average Joe who wants to protect their privacy.
-Send from 0.001 up to 1 BTC privately, without KYC, using a privacy-enabled CoinJoin transaction.
+Send Bitcoin privately, without KYC, using a privacy-enabled CoinJoin transaction.

 Disclaimer: This article does not serve as a piece of financial advice or encouragement and inducement for the usage of Bitcoin and other cryptocurrencies.
 Its primary role is informative, explanatory, and educational.
 The readers have to decide themselves whether to use or not to use these types of services.